Bargaining Unit: Miscellaneous Non-Supervisory Unit

 - Inspects, performs and may lead or direct staff with the installation, maintenance, repair, troubleshooting, modifying, and testing of electrical equipment and components, including up to 7,000 HP synchronous motors, generators, motor control centers, potential and current transformers up to 4,160 volts, large storage battery banks, high voltage switching and switchgear up to 115 KV, manual and combination starters, relays, and control circuits.

-- Inspects, installs, troubleshoots, repairs, calibrates, and tests simple and complex protective relaying, revenue power metering equipment and demand recorders, automatic telemetry control equipment, canal elevation and flow control equipment, automatic cathodic protection systems, SCADA systems, high voltage circuit breakers and disconnects, and buried communications cables, and status of neighboring facilities.
+- Inspects, installs, troubleshoots, repairs, calibrates, and tests protective relaying, revenue power metering equipment and demand recorders, automatic telemetry control equipment, canal elevation and flow control equipment, cathodic protection systems, SCADA systems, high voltage circuit breakers and disconnects, wireless and buried communications systems, and status of neighboring facilities.

 - Performs live man-on-line work applying hot stick techniques in accordance with Western Area Power Administration regulations.